 6. Device Characteristics of CZTSSe Thin-Film Solar Cells with 12.6% Efficiency (Advanced Energy Materials, 2014) - The current record device with 12.6% efficiency.
 The one to beat!

-7. Influence of compositionally induced defects on the vibrational properties of device grade CuZnSnSe absorbers for kesterite based solar cells (Applied Physics Letters, 2015) - Precision Raman spectroscopy is becoming increasingly useful for identifying secondary phases and quantifying structural disorder in kesterites.
+7. Influence of compositionally induced defects on the vibrational properties of device grade Cu2ZnSnSe4 absorbers for kesterite based solar cells (Applied Physics Letters, 2015) - Precision Raman spectroscopy is becoming increasingly useful for identifying secondary phases and quantifying structural disorder in kesterites.
 The team at IREC are leading the way.

 8. Suns-VOC characteristics of high performance kesterite solar cells (Journal of Applied Physics, 2014) - What is limiting performance to less than 20%?
 This is one of several important detailed charactertisation papers that point to issues with the back contact.